Engrgit/ise-kaggle/README.md

-# kaggle-Challenge
+# AI Competitions
-A one stop repository to all my kaggle challenges
+A one stop repository to all my ai challenges